TIBCOSoftware/ebx-container-edition/helm/chart/README.md

   pwd: ""
 ```

-Use the following install command:
+To install the chart, use the following command:

 ```
 helm upgrade ebx-chart  --install -f configurations/postgresql-dynamic-provisioning/config-values-postgresql-dynamic-provisionning.yaml ./ebx-generic-chart